 1. The Vouchers may be purchased online through this website or by telephone (01797 320 734) to the Club.
-An advice leaflet telling the budding pilot what they can expect during their Trial Lesson, the conditions of sale, and the Voucher in the form of a card with spaces left for the recipients name and suitable message.
-The pack normally goes out on the day of your order by first class post.
+An advice leaflet telling the budding pilot what they can expect during their Trial Lesson, the conditions of sale, and the Voucher will be prepared upon purchase.
+This normally goes out on the day of your order by first class post.
 Email copies of the Voucher can be sent upon request.

 3. After receiving the voucher the recipient should decide on a date and time as soon as possible thereafter to make their booking.
-Vouchers are sold at a reduced rate compared to current flying lessons so a voucher fixes the price for 6 months but it must be used before the expiry date shown on the voucher
+Vouchers are sold at a reduced rate compared to current flying lessons so a voucher fixes the price for 6 months and it must be used before the expiry date shown on the voucher.

 4. On the day which has been booked for the lesson PHONE before leaving home.
 Many factors may delay or postpone your flight although every effort is taken to get you into the air and enjoy your day.

 5. There is usually ample parking at Lydd Airport (directions on the “Find us” page of this website( https://www.lyddaero.co.uk/find-us/ ).
 Proceed to the front entrance.
 Once inside, turn immediately left and follow the signs to Lydd Aero Club.

-6. On welcoming you at the Club you will first be asked to “sign in” and may be asked for photo ID (driving licence, etc.) if this is your first flight with the Club.
+6. On welcoming you at the Club you will “sign in” and may be asked for photo ID (driving licence, etc.) if this is your first flight with the Club.
 You will then be introduced to your Flight Instructor.

 7. A briefing follows, normally in a Classroom setting, describing the basic controls and their affect on the aircraft.
-The Flight Instructor will tailor this to the prospective pilot’s requirements.
-Many will want to know everything with a view to obtaining a private pilot’s licence and even going on to a professional career, others will be there just to enjoy the ride and the scenery during their experience day.
-If you are interested in any particular aspect – just ask!
+The Flight Instructor will tailor the briefing to the prospective pilot’s requirements.
+Many will want to know everything with a view to obtaining a private pilot’s licence and even going on to a professional career, others will be there just to enjoy the ride and experience what goes on in the cockpit.
+If interested in any particular aspect – just ask!

 8. Once in the aircraft and after a further short briefing the Instructor will undertake whichever “Lesson” has been chosen.